3dui-class-f20/3dui-class-f20.github.io/_pages/instructors.md

 ## Instructor

 Blair MacIntyre (blair@gatech.edu)
 - Office Hours: in lieu of a few fixed hours, if you are in the class you can book time to talk to me via [Calendly](https://calendly.com/blairmacintyre/students).
+If you can't find something that works, contact me on Teams.

 ## TAs
 - Nadia Fereydooni